FAQs

 Fuel type

-Some stoves burn only wood, some can also burn smokeless fuel and some are gas or electric.
-All fuel types have different properties that we can advise you about.
-Wood and multifuel stoves are often physically different too and have methods of ash removal.
+Some stoves burn only wood, some can also burn smokeless fuel, and some are gas or electric.
+All fuel types have different properties and we can advise you on the advantages and disadvantages of each.

 Performance